ballerina-platform/ballerina-distribution/examples/http-client-mutual-ssl/http_client_mutual_ssl.md

 ::: code http_client_mutual_ssl.bal :::

 ## Prerequisites
-- Run the HTTP service given in the [Mutual SSL service](/learn/by-example/http-service-mutual-ssl/).
+- Run the HTTP service given in the [Mutual SSL service](/learn/by-example/http-service-mutual-ssl/) example.

 Run the client program by executing the command below.